 And, perhaps most importantly…knowing what it is you are trying to say with this story, the point you are trying to make about the world around us, gives you focus as you plan and draft each scene.
 You will be able to ask yourself: “How does this action/decision/reaction/event contribute to the overall message I’m trying to convey?”

 My suggestion is to freewrite, by hand, your answers to each question.
 Squeeze your brain and put every possible answer on the page.
 Then refine each response down to the most true sentence or two.

 Most importantly, enjoy the process.
 Let every answer be valid.
 Believe yourself.

 I’ll send you some tools over the next few days that will help you continue this process and figure out what comes next.

 P.S.
-If you’d like to talk more about getting to the core of why you are writing this book and what you want to say, please schedule a free discovery call with me!
+If you’d like to talk more about getting to the core of why you are writing this book and what you want to say and see how coaching can support you, please schedule a free introductory call with me!